msuarjmand/multi-skill-home-health-care-scheduling-and-routing-optimization-problem/README.md

 # A bi-objective mathematical modeling for a multi-skill home health care scheduling and routing problem

 The code repository for "A bi-objective mathematical modeling for a multi-skill home health care scheduling and routing problem" [Conference paper](https://civilica.com/doc/923652/) (ICORS 2019).
+The paper is also available in my researchgate profile [ResearchGate]([https://civilica.com/doc/923652/](https://www.researchgate.net/publication/333044870_A_bi-objective_mathematical_modeling_for_a_multi-skill_home_health_care_scheduling_and_routing_problem_In_Persian)).
 If you use any content of this repo for your work, please cite the following bib entry:

     @inproceedings{
         10454082,